-- Anti-aging – Ashwagandha root contains antioxidants including polyphenols.
+Anti-aging – Ashwagandha root contains antioxidants including polyphenols.
 These antioxidants play a key role in reducing the signs of aging.
-Plus, there is even some preliminary research into whether ashwagandha can help hair produce more melanin.
+Plus, there is even some preliminary research into whether it can help hair produce more melanin.
 That means less gray hair.

-- Pain reliever – Ashwagandha seems to reduce inflammation levels in the body.
+Pain reliever – Ashwagandha seems to reduce inflammation levels in the body.
 Since inflammation causes pain, this can help reduce the effects of conditions such as arthritis.
-Again, this may be linked to how ashwagandha combats high cortisol levels because an abundance of cortisol triggers an inflammatory response.
+Again, this may be linked to how this supplement combats high cortisol levels because an abundance of cortisol triggers an inflammatory response.

-- Thyroid health – Ashwagandha can increase the thyroid hormone and lower TSH levels.
+Thyroid health – Ashwagandha can increase the thyroid hormone and lower TSH levels.
 For a person who has an underactive thyroid, this may be able to correct minor underactivity.
-Again, if you are on medication for an underactive thyroid, speak with a doctor or pharmacist to determine how supplementing with ashwagandha may affect your condition.
+Again, if you are on medication for an underactive thyroid, speak with a doctor or pharmacist to determine how supplementing this may affect your condition.